microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/browsersitelist-list-sharedcookies.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [browserSite](../resources/browsersite.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [browserSharedCookie](../resources/browsersharedcookie.md) objects in the response body.

 ## Examples